 Below are the county agencies which provide background services:

 Salt Lake City Police Department (SLCPD): In Salt Lake County, background checks can be conducted by contacting the Salt Lake City Police Department.
 These checks only cover Salt Lake City Police Department records and span the last 20 years.
-They can be completed for adults using the Salt Lake City police clearance form and juveniles using the Salt Lake City police juvenile clearance form.
+They can be completed for adults using the Salt Lake City Police Clearance Form and juveniles using the City Police Juvenile Clearance Form.

 Each copy costs $5.09.